RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Numerical experiments

-The following table collects timings in seconds for four different low-rank implementations of the Riccati ADI algorithm.
-The table shows only the time needed to run $80$ ADI iterations; time spent for computation of the shifts used by all four variants is not included (in this case, $20$ precomputed Penzl shifts were used).
+Table~\ref{ex:tbl:diffimplem} collects timings in seconds for four different low-rank implementations of the Riccati ADI algorithm.
+The table shows only the time needed to run $80$ iteration steps; time spent for computation of the shifts used by all four variants is not included (in this case, $20$ precomputed Penzl shifts were used).
 All four variants compute exactly the same iterates, as we have proved in Theorem \ref{equiv:tm}.

-Clearly, the real variant of iteration \eqref{lrcf:eq:qadi-lr}, implemented as in Algorithm \ref{lrcf:alg:qadi-real}, outperforms all the others.\footnote{Note that the generated Penzl shifts come in complex conjugate pairs.} Thus we use this implementation in the remaining numerical experiments.
-The RADI algorithms mostly obtain the advantage over the Cayley subspace iteration by not having to perform any orthogonalization, which the latter algorithm needs in order to compute the residuals.
-This advantage is more emphasized for larger values of $p$.
+Clearly, the real variant of iteration \eqref{lrcf:eq:qadi-lr}, implemented as in Algorithm~\ref{lrcf:alg:qadi-real}, outperforms all the others.\footnote{Note that the generated Penzl shifts come in complex conjugate pairs.} Thus we use this implementation in the remaining numerical experiments.
+The RADI algorithms mostly obtain the advantage over the Cayley subspace iteration because of the cheap computation of the residual norm.
+In the latter algorithm, costly orthogonalization procedures are required for this task, and after some point these compensate the computational gains from the easier linear systems (cf. Section~\ref{ssec:linsysRADI}).
 Also, the times for the algorithm of Wong and Balakrishnan shown in the table do not include the (very costly) computation of the residuals at all, so their actual execution times are even higher.

 Next, we compare various shift strategies for RADI, as well as EBA, RKSM, and Newton-ADI algorithms.
-For RADI, we have the following strategies: \begin{itemize} \item $20$ precomputed Penzl shifts (``RADI -- Penzl'') generated by using the Krylov subspaces of dimensions $40$ with matrices $A$ and $A^{-1}$; \item residual Hamiltonian shifts (``RADI -- Ham''), with $\ell=2p$, $\ell=6p$, and $\ell=\infty$; \item residual minimizing shifts (``RADI -- Ham+Opt''), with $\ell=2p$, $\ell=6p$, and $\ell=\infty$. \end{itemize} For the RKSM, we have implemented the algorithm so that the use of complex arithmetic is minimized by merging two consecutive steps with complex conjugate shifts.
-The RKSM shift strategies include: \begin{itemize} \item Penzl shifts, computed in the same way as for the RADI iteration; \item adaptive shift strategy, implemented as described in \cite{DruS11}. \end{itemize}
+For RADI, we have the following strategies: \begin{itemize} \item $20$ precomputed Penzl shifts (``RADI -- Penzl'') generated by using the Krylov subspaces of dimensions $40$ with matrices $A$ and $A^{-1}$; \item residual Hamiltonian shifts (``RADI -- Ham''), with $\ell=2p$, $\ell=6p$, and $\ell=\infty$; \item residual minimizing shifts (``RADI -- Ham+Opt''), with $\ell=2p$, $\ell=6p$, and $\ell=\infty$. \end{itemize} For the RKSM, we have implemented the algorithm so that the use of complex arithmetic is minimized by merging two consecutive steps with complex conjugate shifts \cite{Ruh94c}.
+We use the adaptive shift strategy, implemented as described in \cite{DruS11}.
+EBA and RKSM require the solution of a projected CARE which can become expensive if $p>1$.
+Hence, this small scale solution is carried out only periodically in every 5th or every 10th step---in the results, we display the variant that was faster.

 For all methods, the threshold for declaring convergence is reached once the relative residual is less than $tol=10^{-11}$.
 A summary of the results for all the different methods and strategies is shown in Table \ref{ex:tbl:results}.
 The column ``final subspace dimension'' displays the number of columns of the matrix $Z$, where $X\approx ZZ^\tr$ is the final computed approximation.
 Dividing this number by $p$ (for EBA, by $2p$), we obtain the number of iterations used in a particular method.
 Just for the sake of completeness, we have also included a variant of the Newton-ADI algorithm \cite{BenLP08} with Galerkin projection \cite{BenS10}.
 Without the Galerkin projection, the Newton-ADI algorithm could not compete with the other methods.
 The recent developments from \cite{BenHW15}, which make the Newton-ADI algorithm more competitive, are beyond the scope of this study.